flows-network/github-fork-alert-slack/README.md

 This is a simple example of how flows.network works: When someone forked the designated GitHub repo, you will receive a Slack message.

-## Deploy your own GitHub Messenger bot
+## Deploy your own GitHub fork Messenger bot

 1. Load [Get a Slack notification when your GitHub repo is forked](https://flows.network/flow/createByTemplate/github-fork-alert-slack) template.
 2. Configure and authorize your Slack access